 As the wavelength increases beyond red, we get infrared, microwaves and radio waves which are all harmless to us.
 At high power levels these do have a heating effect, but NOT a cumulative effect.

 So if you could heat up your hand inside your microwave oven, you could damage it in the same way as if you plunged it into boiling fat!
 However if you just warmed your hand a little and then turned the microwave oven off it would soon cool down again, with NO lasting effect, in the same way as if you took your hand out of warm water.

 As a side note, I should say that one of the reasons people worry is the use of the word “radiation” but it’s only used to describe the way the energy travels, in the same way that light radiates from a light bulb and heat radiates from a fire.
 Remember, there’s good (non-ionizing), as well as bad (ionizing) radiation!

 A second side note now, as some people worry that even after you turn off your microwave oven, that somehow microwaves stay inside the food for a while.
 STOP IT!
 That’s just silly!
-That would be the same as your bedroom taking a few minutes to get dark after you turned off your bedside light.
+That would be like your bedroom taking a few minutes to get dark after you turned off your bedside light.

-The bottom line is this … If you’re standing in your kitchen, next to your microwave oven while it’s cooking, you’ll be in more danger from the light coming in through the window!
+The bottom line is this … If you’re standing in your kitchen, next to your microwave oven while it’s cooking, you’re in less danger from the microwaves than from the sunlight coming through the window!